absolute-quantum/cats-blender-plugin/README.md

 - This will decimate your whole model deleting all shape keys in the process.

 ##### Custom Decimation
-- This will let you choose which meshes and shape keys should not be decimated.
+- This lets you choose the meshes and shape keys that should not be decimated.

 ## Eye Tracking